Sharon-B/Recipe-Box/TESTING.md

 * Buttons highlight on hover.

-* Edit button submits the form, returns the user to the manage categories page with a ‘User updated” message
+* Edit button submits the form, returns the user to the manage categories page with a ‘User updated” message.

 * Cancel button returns the user to the manage categories page.